ParmidaGh/CNN-Architecture-Optimization-and-Transfer-Learning-on-CIFAR-10/README.md

 ---

-# CIFAR-10 Image Classification with CNNs: Architecture, Optimization, and Transfer Learning
+# Image Classification with CNNs on CIFAR-10: Architecture, Optimization, and Transfer Learning

 This project presents a systematic deep learning study of image classification on the CIFAR-10 dataset using PyTorch.
 It investigates how convolutional neural network design choices, regularization strategies, optimization settings, activation functions, batch size, and transfer learning affect classification performance.